OGMyst/Heavenly-Herb-Company/README.md

 - The code for the navbar transitioning on scroll came from https://css-tricks.com/styling-based-on-scroll-position/

-- I used a lot of code from the Code institute example walkthrough [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) This was to help structure this very large project but also to ensure that processes like logging in and making payments are secure and well tested, particularly since in the long wrong this site is going to go live.
+- I used a lot of code from the Code institute example walkthrough [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1/tree/250e2c2b8e43cccb56b4721cd8a8bd4de6686546) This was to help structure this very large project but also to ensure that processes like logging in and making payments are secure and well tested, particularly since in the long term this site is going to go live.
 The site is very personalised and features lots of functionality not covered in the course.